Kupro404/Ansible/README.md

 --skip-tags nft
 --skip-tags load_nft
 ```
+Have in mind that skipping to start the containers will also result in not building them so you will have to do that manually when needed.

 For the authentication method used in this playbook the sshpass package must first be installed on the ansible host.
 ```
 apt install sshpass -y